-BY FRANCIS EATHERINGTON

-A very rare slug, Prophysaon coeruleum (the blue-grey tail-dropper), has been discovered on at least two timber sales in the Bureau of Land Management's Roseburg District.
+BY FRANCIS EATHERINGTON A very rare slug, Prophysaon coeruleum (the blue-grey tail-dropper), has been discovered on at least two timber sales in the Bureau of Land Management's Roseburg District.
 This is a "survey and manage" species of the Northwest Forest Plan.
 The Natural Heritage Network rates this slug as "critically imperiled," one of the rarest species most in need of protection.
 Appendix J2 of the Forest Plan says of the slug: "Species was originally widely distributed," but "No locations are currently known."
 This rare slug, occurring along with a rare lichen previously discovered in the Cobble Creek timber sale, signifies an extremely unique ecosystem.
 These kinds of low elevation old-growth forests are quickly disappearing, making the finding even more unique and significant.

 The Cobble Creek timber sale is a controversial sale and the site of past protests by activists.
 In 1996, the BLM decided to log 110 acres of ancient forests on Cobble Knob, one of the last old-growth forests in the area, under the terms of the Salvage Rider.
 Protesters blocked loggers from cutting sample trees for the purpose of estimating their market value.
 Soon after, Nephroma occultum, a rare lichen, was discovered in the tree tops of some of the ancient fallen trees.
 The BLM was forced to cancel the auction in order to survey and develop a "management" strategy for the lichen.
 Surveys will be conducted this summer.

-A spur road near where the slug was discovered will kill dozens of trees over prove prove an intermittent creek.
+A spur road near where the slug was discovered will kill dozens of trees over an intermittent creek.
 Many of these trees are five to six feet in diameter.
 One of these trees was cut down to "test" its market value.
 It was 540 years old!
 The BLM claims this road would be "temporary," and clearcutting 30' wide strips through riparian reserves is legal if it is for the purpose of building roads.
-It remains to be seen if the discovery of the rare slug in the proposed right-ofcluded.
-We only became aware of this important component of the timber sale when we received district-wide information about the slug on July 5, 1997.
+It remains to be seen if the discovery of the rare slug in the proposed right-ofway will change their plans.